karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`trāsa-vidhāyiṣu karma-gaṇeṣu |3|`</span>

 <span class="center-text">translation:—</span>
-O Thou who holdest dominion o’er all, though Thy devotees, ensnared by the bonds of karma and the fetters of the mutable mind, be caught in the web of destiny, which stirreth up trials and chains of bondage, yet are they unshaken by the cares and tribulations of this mortal realm.
+<span class="center-text">O Thou who holdest dominion o’er all, though Thy devotees, ensnared by the bonds of karma and the fetters of the mutable mind, be caught in the web of destiny, which stirreth up trials and chains of bondage, yet are they unshaken by the cares and tribulations of this mortal realm.
 For having beheld this universe as naught but Thine own essence, they fear not the woes of the world.
-Forsooth, fear can arise only where there existeth an other to cause it; but when none is, save Thee alone, whence can fear spring forth?
+Forsooth, fear can arise only where there existeth an other to cause it; but when none is, save Thee alone, whence can fear spring forth?</span>

 <span class="center-text">`अन्तक! मां प्रति मा दृशमेनां`</span>